r0hankrishnan/us_housing/README.md

 6. [Dashboarding](#dashboarding)
 7. [Conclusion](#conclusion)

-*The `classwork/Final Report.doc` uses different data than what is listed in this repository.
+*The `classwork/Final-Report.docx` uses different data than what is listed in this repository.
 I have done my best to recreate/improve upon the orginal data set using Kaggle.
 I will be working on separating the code to make the overall project more digestible.*

 ## Introduction